 you may, in your response, apply to the Court to determine the amount that should be awarded for the claim.

-(2) The registrar must then list the case for a pre-trial conference and notify you and the other parties in writing.
+(2) The Court must then list the case for a status conference and notify you and the other parties in writing.

-(3) At a pre-trial conference a registrar may —
+(3) At a status conference a magistrate may —

 (a) make any orders necessary to facilitate settlement or ensure the case is ready to be listed for a hearing at which the Court will assess the amount that should be awarded for the claim; or